bimdev1/NIMIK/docs/CONTRIBUTING.md

 ```

 Please ensure your commits follow this format before pushing.
 We will set up automated checks to enforce this soon.

+Note: While it's important to follow this format consistently, we generally advise against rewriting commit history solely to change past commit messages to this format.
+Rewriting public history can cause problems for other contributors.
+However, if you are the sole contributor to the repository, the risk is lower and it may be beneficial to have a consistent history from the start.
+If you do choose to rewrite history, do so with caution and make sure to force push (`git push --force`) after rewriting.
+If inconsistent messages become a problem in the future for a multi-contributor repository, we may consider a one-time history rewrite.
+Any such action will be thoroughly communicated to all contributors.